ProfOyzon/LookingForGroup/README.md

 ### Set environment variables

 Environment files allow for sensitive info to be given to the app without adding it to git.
-These environment variables are stored in `.env` files that must be places in the [server](./server/) and [client](./client/) directories.
+These environment variables are stored in a `.env` file, which should look something like this:

-> [!CAUTION]
-> Environment files like `.env` should never be committed to git or any other version control system

-#### Server `.env` example:

 ```sh
 NODE_ENV=development